jake-miles/rho-contracts-fork/README.md

 undefined says tweettweet.     // Yikes!
 ```

-The `.ths()` method on function contracts can be used to add this additional
+The `.thisArg()` method on function contracts can be used to add this additional
 check.
 In order to distinguish functions intended be used as methods,
 `rho-contracts.js` provides `c.method()`, which is a variant of `c.fun()` that
 takes the contract on `this` as its first argument: